Add a remote environment#

 -

-Learn about Navigator, Traces, and the Details panel.
+Explore the Navigator, the Traces view, and the Details panel.